 Homeowners can take some simple steps to help prevent drain clogs and backups from occurring.
 You can use techniques to care for less severe blockages at home without calling professionals.

-One of them is to use drain cleaning chemicals.
-Here, you may pour the chemicals down the sink and then allow it to remain overnight.
+One is to use drain cleaning chemicals.
+Here, you may pour the chemicals down the sink and then allow them to remain overnight.
 The next day, you can perform a test by pouring water down the sinkhole and checking if it flows at a steady speed.

 Clearing the Path to a Healthy Home

-Blocked drains pose serious risks to a home’s structure, plumbing system and occupants’ health if not addressed promptly when issues arise.
-As this blog post has discussed, the consequences of unresolved drain backups can range from inconvenient to extremely costly in terms of repairs, remediation and structural damage.
+Blocked drains pose severe risks to a home?s structure, plumbing system and occupants? health if not addressed promptly when issues arise.
+As this blog post has discussed, the consequences of unresolved drain backups can range from inconvenient to highly costly in terms of repairs, remediation and structural damage.

-Homeowners need to be aware of signs that drains may be blocked and take preventative steps through regular maintenance.
-If you find yourself dealing with drain issues already, professional help is recommended to fully assess problems and properly remedy blockages.
+Homeowners must be aware of signs of blocked drains and take preventative steps through regular maintenance.
+If they already have drain issues, professional help is recommended to fully assess problems and properly remedy blockages.